-The applicable universe includes all the existing constituents of the corresponding free-float adjusted market-capitalization weighted Parent Index.
+The applicable universe of the Indexes includes all the existing constituents of the corresponding free-float adjusted market-capitalization weighted Parent Indexes4.

-2.2 Eligible Universe
+Eligible Universe

-The Indexes use company ratings and research provided by MSCI ESG Research to determine eligibility for Index inclusion.
-The Initial Universe is constructed from the Applicable Universe as per Section 2 of the MSCI ESG Leaders Index methodology with the following variations:
+The Indexes use company ratings and research provided by MSCI ESG Research5 to determine eligibility for index construction

+The Initial Universe is constructed from the Applicable Universe as per Section 2 of the MSCI Selection Indexes methodology6 with the following variations:

-2.2.1 Additional Exclusions Criteria
+2.1.1.
+Additional Exclusions Criteria

-In addition to the Controversial Business Involvement Criteria in Section 2.2.3 of the MSCI ESG Leaders Index methodology, the Indexes also apply additional exclusions criteria detailed in Appendix II.
+In addition to the Controversial Business Involvement Criteria in Section 2.2.3 of the MSCI Selection Indexes methodology, the Indexes also apply additional exclusions criteria detailed in Appendix II.

-2.2.2 Additional Eligibility Criteria
+2.1.2.
+Additional Eligibility Criteria

-Prior to the MSCI ESG Ratings-based ranking and selection in Section 3.1.2 and 3.1.3 of the MSCI ESG Leaders Index methodology, the Indexes apply additional eligibility criteria.
+Prior to the MSCI ESG Ratings-based ranking and selection in Section 3.1 of the MSCI Selection Indexes methodology, the Indexes apply additional eligibility criteria.